patrickjuchli/basic-ftp/README.md

 `get/set client.prepareTransfer`

 You can provide a custom function that prepares the data connection for a transfer.
 FTP uses a dedicated socket connection for each single data transfer.
 Data transfers include directory listings, file uploads and downloads.
 This property holds the function that prepares this connection.
 Right now the library only offers Passive Mode over IPv4.
-The signature of the function is `(ftp: FTPContext) => Promise<void>`.
+The signature of the function is `(ftp: FTPContext) => Promise<void>` and its job is to set `ftp.dataSocket`.
 The section below about extending functionality explains what `FTPContext` is.

 `get/set client.parseList`

-You can provide a custom parser to parse directory listing data, for example to support the DOS format.
-This library only supports the Unix and DOS formats for now.
+You can provide a custom parser to parse directory listing data.
+This library only supports Unix and DOS formats out-of-the-box.
 Parsing these list responses is a central part of every FTP client because there is no standard that all servers adhere to.
 The signature of the function is `(rawList: string) => FileInfo[]`. `FileInfo` is also exported by the library.

 ## Extend

 You can use `client.send` to send any FTP command and get its result.
 This might not be good enough, though.
 FTP can return multiple responses after a command and a simple command-response pattern won't work.
 You might also want to have access to sockets.

-The client described above is just a collection of convenience functions using an underlying `FTPContext`.
+The `Client` described above is just a collection of convenience functions using an underlying `FTPContext`.
 An FTPContext provides the foundation to write an FTP client.
-It holds the socket connections and provides an API to handle responses and simplifies event handling.
+It holds the socket connections and provides an API to handle responses and events in a simplified way.
 Through `client.ftp` you get access to this context.

 ### FTPContext API